|darkman(1)||General Commands Manual||darkman(1)|

 darkman set [light|dark]

-darkman runs in the background and turns on night mode at sundown, and turns it off again at sunrise. darkman is not designed to be used interactively: it's designed to be set up once, and run in the background.
+darkman runs in the background and turns on dark mode at sundown, and turns it off again at sunrise. darkman is not designed to be used interactively: it's designed to be set up once, and run in the background.

 The Linux desktop ecosystem is quite heterogeneous and switching between dark/light mode on different applications requires different mechanism and techniques.